-1. Ensure you have separate bank accounts
+1. Have separate bank accounts

 2. Gather and file receipts

-If your receipt keeping looks more like the pile of paper on the living room floor on Christmas day, then it’s time to find a better system!
+If your receipt keeping looks like the pile of paper on the living room floor on Christmas day, then it’s time to find a better system!

 By law you must:

-- explain all transactions
+- Explain all transactions

-- keep records writing (electronic or paper)
+- Keep records in writing (electronic or paper)

-- keep records in English or in a form that can be easily converted
+- Keep records in English or in a form that can be easily converted

-You can keep many business transactions in electronic form – but paper records are better than nothing.
+You can keep many business transactions in electronic form, but paper records are better than nothing.

 We use technology for submission of source documentation.
-Our preferred app is called DEXT, which when installed on your phone can take photos of your receipts and then talks to your Xero, keeping everything seamless and paperless.
+Our preferred app is called DEXT, which when installed on your phone can take photos of your receipts and then talk to your Xero, keeping everything seamless and paperless.
 You also have the option of emailing bills and invoices to the software, meaning there is no need to keep your filing anywhere else!

-3. Always know how much income is due
+3. Know how much income is due

 A basic principle of bookkeeping is that you should always know how much is coming IN to your business.
 How much are you billing?
 How much cash is coming in from customers or clients who are buying your products or services?
 If customers don't pay at the time of purchase, some of your cash flow is coming from collections of accounts receivable.

-4. Understand your expenses
+4. Get a grasp of your expenses

-5. Get a good payroll system
+5. Set up a good payroll system

 6. Seek expert financial advice